Case Study: Accessible Testing Center Design & Implementation — Southern Oregon University

 The approach combined rigorous research with practical implementation, leading to an innovative physical and procedural redesign.

-Compliance Assessment and Cost-Benefit Analysis: The consultant first validated the compliance risk and then conducted a comprehensive cost-benefit analysis (CBA) to justify the required capital investment for a new center.
+Compliance Assessment and Cost-Benefit Analysis: Compliance risk was first validated, then a comprehensive cost-benefit analysis to justify the required capital investment for a new center to university leadership was conducted.

 Innovative Redesign Proposal: The final proposal detailed the conversion of an underutilized conference room into a specialized testing center, incorporating specific, cost-effective design elements:

-Physical Security: Installation of testing cubicles with high privacy dividers to eliminate the possibility of visual cheating.
+• Physical Security: Testing cubicles with high privacy dividers to eliminate the possibility of visual cheating

-Digital Integrity: Implementation of a live-stream camera system for active monitoring and an automated employee-style test time punch system (sign in/sign out) to digitally record and verify the exact duration of each exam.
+• Digital Integrity: A live-stream camera system for active monitoring and an automated test time punch system (digital sign-in/sign-out) to record and verify the exact duration of each exam

-Human Factors Design: The implementation included a sage green paint job within the testing room to create a calming, studious environment, based on research into human psychology and concentration.
+• Human Factors Design: Sage green paint in the testing room to create a calming, studious environment, based on research into human psychology and concentration

 Impact

-Legal Compliance Achieved: The new center instantly resolved the ADA non-compliance issues by providing adequate physical and supervised space for all students requiring accommodations.
+Legal Compliance Achieved: The new center immediately resolved ADA non-compliance issues by providing adequate, supervised space for all students requiring accommodations.

-Operational Efficiency: The combination of the secure cubicles and the automatic time punch system created a streamlined, efficient testing environment, reducing the administrative burden of monitoring testing integrity.
+Operational Efficiency: The combination of secure cubicles and the automatic time punch system created a streamlined testing environment, significantly reducing the administrative burden of monitoring testing integrity.

-Expanded Equity and Sustainability: The success and efficiency of the new model led to executive approval for expanding the service to include students without documented disabilities who simply required a quiet environment with extended time (with professor approval).
-This action positioned the new center as a campus-wide resource, demonstrating a significant expansion of equity and maximizing the return on the university's capital investment.
+Expanded Equity and Sustainability: The success of the new model led to executive approval for expanding the service to include students without documented disabilities who required a quiet environment with extended time (with professor approval).
+This positioned the center as a campus-wide resource, thereby expanding equity and maximizing the return on the university's capital investment.